 In vitro germplasm conservation can be performed using different techniques depending on the storage duration, i.e. long-term conservation (cryopreservation) and short- to medium-term conservation (to reduce the growth) (Engelmann 1991, 1998).
 Aseptic conservation of germplasm by controlling plant growth is a desirable method for developing country.
 It needs less space requirements and reduction of the expenses in labour costs for maintenance.
 Conservation can be executed by manipulating temperature (Withers 1982), osmotic stress (Schnapp and Preece 1986), mineral concentration (Withers 1982) or gas availability (Bridgen and Staby 1981).
 Synthetic seed production in several orchids via alginate encapsulation has also been attempted as an alternate method for short- to mid-term storage (Saiprasad and Polisetty 2003, Mohanraj et al. 2009, Gantait et al. 2012).

-Bulbophyllum auricomum, a sympodial epiphytic orchid, having a geographical distribution ranging from Myanmar, Thailand, Sumatra to Java, blooms once a year (November-January) and is a profit-making orchid.
+Bulbophyllum auricomum, a sympodial epiphytic orchid, having a geographical distribution ranging from Myanmar, Thailand, Sumatra to Java, blooms once a year (November-January) and is an economically orchid.
 This is 8-10 cm tall, ovoid-oblong pseudobulb carrying 1-2 leaves at the top and generally propagated through the division of pseudobulbs.
 However, the rate of multiplication is very slow as only one or two plants are produced per bulb per year (Myanmar Encyclopedia 1972).
 Moreover, as in other orchids, the minute seeds are non-endospermic and require the association with appropriate fungi for seed germination and subsequent growth under natural condition.
-Due to its commercial importance and biological limitation to survive in natural environment, the species is now in the verge of extinction (Than et al. 2009, 2011, 2012).
+Due to its commercial importance and biological limitation to survive in natural environment, the species is now on the verge of extinction (Than et al. 2009, 2011, 2012).
 Consequently, in vitro conservation is of great interest for maintenance and storage of such endangered species.

 The growth rate of in vitro cultures could be retarded by using osmotic agents such as mannitol, sucrose and sorbitol (Moges et al. 2003).
 Osmotic agents with high concentrations in the culture medium reduce mineral uptake by cells, thereby retarding plant growth (Thompson et al. 1986).
 The addition of osmoticum in culture medium has been proved to be efficient in reducing growth and increasing the storage life of many in vitro grown explants of different plant species (Wilson et al. 2000).
 On the other hand, the reduction of nutrient concentration in the culture medium has been found to be beneficial for storage of cultures (Kartha et al. 1981).
 The influence of low concentrations of nutrient elements on growth limitation in Lycopersicon esculentum and Dianthus caryophylus microplants has been demonstrated by Schnapp and Preece (1986).
 They reported that shoot and root growth of microplants was significantly reduced when MS nutrient concentrations were decreased to one-fourth, half- or three-fourth strength in the culture medium.
 The objective of the present study was to develop a simple and effective in vitro conservation method of B. auricomum which provides minimum growth with long storage life.